All Parts Are Welcome Support Circle

 Sign Up Now

-Managing our thoughts, speech, and behavior can be challenging even during the best of times.
-But in an unprecedented situation like this one, we may find ourselves without the inner resources to meet this moment in a way that feels aligned with our values and with the spirit of compassion.
+Maintaining balance and ease in our lives is more challenging than some wellness programs let on.
+Too often, we find ourselves without the inner resources to meet difficulties in a way that feels aligned with our values and with the spirit of compassion.

-Join me in a very safe and nurturing container to share and process your feelings while learning new techniques for thriving in this difficult time.
+Join me in a very safe and nurturing container to share and process your feelings while learning new techniques for thriving in challenging times.

 In our group coaching calls, I will help you access your core strength, map your inner terrain, and learn to soothe the triggered parts of you that need support and care.